cgnorthcutt/cgnorthcutt.github.io/README.md

 * Optimize every aspect of your health (social, intellectual, physical, spiritual, religious)
 * Push the boundaries of what is reasonable.
 In doing so, you will achieve the unreasonable.
 * Never stop expanding your viewpoint, welcome every new experience.

+## Life Mantras

+* Transcend obstacles you weren't even supposed to know existed.
+* Make a global impact.
+Do work that improve's the human condition on a global scale.
+* Optimize every aspect of your health (social, intellectual, physical, spiritual, religious)
+* Push the boundaries of what is reasonable.
+In doing so, you will achieve the unreasonable.
+* Never stop expanding your viewpoint, welcome every new experience.

+## Life Mantras

+* Transcend obstacles you weren't even supposed to know existed.
+* Make a global impact.
+Do work that improve's the human condition on a global scale.
+* Optimize every aspect of your health (social, intellectual, physical, spiritual, religious)
+* Push the boundaries of what is reasonable.
+In doing so, you will achieve the unreasonable.
+* Never stop expanding your viewpoint, welcome every new experience.